Flyingblu/KSR-Semantic-Representation-Method-for-Knowledge-Graph/RDF_parser/README.md

 # RDF_parser

+This program works as an data preprocesser.
+It parse RDF files, which contain triples, into three binary files.
+First is entities.data which contains entities and their corresponding ids.
+Scond is properties.data, which contains properties and their corresponding ids.
+Third is triples.data, which contains triples represented by ids of entities and properties.

 ## File composition
 `main.cpp`: It is a sample program to use this library. <br>
 `rdf_parser.cpp`: This file defines api of the RDF parser. <br>